Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Related Work

-Masking-based models estimate a soft mask from the noisy input speech and apply it to suppress non-target speech while retaining the target speaker's voice.
-By multiplying the mask with the input noisy spectrogram, regions dominated by interference are attenuated toward zero, leaving the target speech primarily.
-This discriminative approach enables lightweight and efficient architectures suitable for real-time applications.
-Representative masking-based models include VoiceFilter~\cite{wang2018voicefilter} and its lightweight variant VoiceFilter-Lite~\cite{wang2020voicefilter}.
-They employ CNN and LSTM architectures for mask estimation.
-Subsequently, ConVoiFilter~\cite{nguyen2024convoifilter} replaces LSTM and CNN with Conformer~\cite{gulati2020conformer} blocks to effectively capture contextual information.
-Additionally, Wang et al.~\cite{wang2024target} introduce temporal convolutional networks with attention-enhanced mechanisms, and SEF-Net~\cite{zeng2023sef} employs cross-attention to fuse reference and mixture encodings without explicit speaker embeddings.
+Masking-based models first predict a soft mask from the mixture conditioned on a speaker embedding, and then apply it to suppress non-target speech while retaining the target speaker's voice.
+By multiplying the mask with the input mixture spectrogram, regions dominated by interference are attenuated toward zero.
+Representative masking-based models include VoiceFilter~\cite{wang2018voicefilter} and its lightweight variant VoiceFilter-Lite~\cite{wang2020voicefilter}, employing CNN and LSTM architectures for mask estimation.
+More recently, ConVoiFilter~\cite{nguyen2024convoifilter} replaces LSTM and CNN with Conformer~\cite{gulati2020conformer} blocks to effectively capture contextual information.
+Additionally, attention-enhanced temporal convolutional networks have been introduced~\cite{wang2024target}, and SEF-Net~\cite{zeng2023sef} employs cross-attention to fuse reference and mixture encodings without explicit speaker embeddings.

-Fundamentally, because a multiplicative mask is bounded in $[0, 1]$, masking is inherently a deletion-only operation: it can suppress interfering components but cannot increase energy beyond the input mixture.
-Once target speech is over-suppressed or obscured by interference, the lost information cannot be restored, leading to inevitable degradation in speech quality and recognition performance.
+This discriminative approach enables lightweight and efficient architectures, making such models attractive for real-time applications.
+However, because a multiplicative mask is constrained to $[0, 1]$, masking is inherently a deletion-only operation; it can suppress interfering components but cannot increase energy beyond the input mixture spectrogram.
+Consequently, when the target speech is over-suppressed or strongly masked by interference, masking alone may lead to degraded speech quality and recognition performance.